Composable Verification in the Circuit-Model via Magic-Blindness: Verification via Magic-Blindness

+In addition, for an honest-but-noisy Server with circuit-level noise rate $p_{err}<w/s$, the correctness error $\epsilon_{rob}$ is negligible in $N$. \end{theorem}

-Below, we proceed with a proof of correctness: it shows that when the Server is honest and perfect, no traps are triggered and there is only a negligible probability that the outcome of the majority vote is different from the output of the Ideal Resource.
-Then, we give a proof of robustness, analyzing the case of an honest-but-noisy Server: we similarly show that less than $w$ out of $s$ test rounds are detected as long as $p_{err}<w/s$, which is quite intuitive given the concept of a global noise, and we show that the output of the majority vote remains correct as long as $p_{err}+\bqp < \tfrac{1}{2}$, so that the distribution of the output bit remains biased.
-Finally, we prove security against arbitrarily malicious behavior from the Server, which concludes the proof of composability and noise-robustness of our Verification protocol, concluding the main result of this work.
+Below, we proceed with a proof of correctness: it shows that when the Server is honest and perfect, no traps are triggered and there is only a negligible probability that the outcome of the majority vote differs from the output of the Ideal Resource.
+Then, we give a proof of robustness, analyzing the case of an honest-but-noisy Server: we similarly show that fewer than $w$ out of $s$ test rounds fail as long as $p_{err}< w/s$, which is intuitive given the notion of circuit-level noise\footnote{Note that here we voluntarily do not explore the case where the noise alters enough computation rounds---to corrupt the outcome of the majority vote---without triggering enough test rounds---to be detected.
+Indeed, dealing with this kind of noise is identical to dealing with a malicious adversary that wants to corrupt the outcomes while staying undetected, so it is taken care of in the security proof.}.
+Finally, we prove security against arbitrarily malicious behavior from the Server that might try to corrupt the outcome of the majority vote without triggering more than $w$ test rounds.
+This concludes the proof of composability and noise robustness for our verification protocol, and thus the main result of this work.

 \begin{proof}[Proof of correctness] Assume the Server is honest.
 By construction of the test rounds, all traps are deterministic in honest executions of Protocol~\ref{protocol:mblind_DQC}, hence no trap is triggered and the Client reaches the output step.
 It remains to bound the probability that the Client's majority vote on the $d$ computation rounds outputs an incorrect decision bit.
-Let $z^\star \in \{0,1\}$ denote the correct decision bit for the delegated BQP computation on input $\rho$ (i.e., $z^\star=1$ if $x\in L$ and $z^\star=0$ otherwise).
-By correctness of Protocol~\ref{protocol:mblind_DQC}, for each computation round $i\le d$, the Client receives a bit $x^{(i)}$ distributed as the output measurement of $C[\rho]$.
-Since $C$ decides the language with error at most $c<1/2$, we have
+Let $z^\star \in \{0,1\}$ denote the correct decision bit for the delegated $\BQP$ computation $C$ (i.e., $z^\star=1$ if $x\in L$ and $z^\star=0$ otherwise).
+Also, for $i\leq d$ let $\b^{(i)} \in \{0,1\}^n$ be the outcome of the measurement of all qubits and $y^{(i)} = b^{(i)}_1$ be the first bit, namely the output bit of computation round $i$.
+By correctness of Protocol~\ref{protocol:mblind_DQC}, $\b^{(i)}$ follows the distribution induced by $C$, and in particular $y^{(i)}$ follows the marginal distribution of the first qubit.
+Indeed, since $C$ decides the language with error at most $c < 1/2$, we have

-Let $Y := \sum_{i=1}^d \mathbf 1[x^{(i)} \neq z^\star]$ be the number of incorrect outputs.
+Let $Y := \sum_{i=1}^d \mathbf 1[y^{(i)} \neq z^\star]$ be the number of incorrect outputs.
 Then $Y$ is stochastically dominated by $X\sim \mathrm{Bin}(d,c)$, hence

-By Hoeffding's inequality (Lemma \ref{lemma:hoeffding:binomial}),
+By Hoeffding's inequality (Lemma~\ref{lemma:hoeffding:binomial}),

 Therefore, conditioned on the Server being honest and the trap test passing (which occurs with probability~1), the Client's majority vote outputs $z^\star$ except with probability at most $\epsilon_{\mathrm{cor}} := \exp\!\left(-2d\left(\tfrac12-c\right)^2\right)$. \end{proof}